timcanby/Kares__StudyNotes/README.md

 # Kares__StudyNotes

-This is a studyNotes to learn kares (for beginner)
+This is a study notes to learn kares (for beginner)Maybe involve memo of mathematics, as well as various algorithm implementations